duceppemo/fixStart/README.md

 # fixStart
 ## Description
-Search contigs in assembly for danA (chromosome) and repA (plasmid) sequences.
+Search contigs in assembly for dnaA (chromosome) and repA (plasmid) sequences.
 If found, the contigs are reordered so it starts witht the dnaA or the repA sequence on the plus strand.